Pedestria/vortex-rtde/package/README.md

 - Add syntax word to change name of Planet.

-- Build support for addons.
+- Finish support for addons.

-- Worker farm for bundling.

 ## Bundler Key Syntax Words (Only for library mode):